farzanapomy/mr-warm-puppies-client-seide/README.md

 Hello 👋 User !!
 Home You all good .
 I'm talling about my website .
 *	Build this project on a full stack niche website.
-From this website users can buy a suitable carrier for their puppies.
+From this website, users can buy a suitable carrier for their puppies.
-*	User can order any product, also can delete unwanted product and be able to give review with a rating.
+*	User can order any product, also can delete the unwanted product and be able to give review with a rating.
 *	Admin can add or delete any products.
-And control full website by the dashboard.
+And control the full website by the dashboard.
 *	Admin email: admin@admin.com || Password: 123456.
 * This is niche website about best puppies carrier.
 * You have extra dashboard for know your orders and payment method.